Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Numerical experiments

 \subsection{Stochastic instances}

-In this section, we evaluate the computational efficiency of the {\sc SDDP-REG} algorithm presented in Section \ref{SREFDA}, and benchmark it with the standard, non regularized version of the SDDP algorithm.
-We have implemented the regularization scheme {\sc SDDP-REG-PREV-REG2} given that penalization scheme REG2 performed best for the deterministic instances (see Section \ref{simdet}).
-The algorithms are tested on three types of problem instances with $T = 48$ periods: risk-neutral portfolio models of Subsection \ref{linearmodels}, risk-averse portfolio models of Subsection \ref{linearmodels}, and risk-neutral porfolio model with market impact costs from Subsection \ref{marketimpcostmodel}.\\
+In this section, we evaluate the computational efficiency of the {\sc SDDP-REG} algorithm presented in section \ref{SREFDA}, and benchmark it with the standard, non regularized version of the SDDP algorithm.
+We have implemented the regularization scheme {\sc SDDP-REG-PREV-REG2} given that penalization scheme REG2 performed best for the deterministic instances (see section \ref{simdet}).
+The algorithms are tested on three types of problem instances with $T = 12,20,24$ periods: risk-neutral portfolio models of subsection \ref{linearmodels}, risk-averse portfolio models of subsection \ref{linearmodels}, and risk-neutral porfolio model with market impact costs from subsection \ref{marketimpcostmodel}.\\

 {\textbf{Stopping criterion.}} For risk-neutral SDDP, we used the following stopping criterion.
-The algorithm stops if the gap is $<5\%$.
+The algorithm stops if the gap is $<3\%$.
 The gap is defined as $\frac{Ub-Lb}{Ub}$ where $Ub$ and $Lb$ correspond to upper and lower bounds, respectively.
-The upper bound $Ub$ corresponds to the optimal value of the first stage problem (recall that we have a maximization problem).
+The upper bound $Ub$ corresponds to the optimal value of the first stage problem (recall that we have a maximization problem), obtained taking, as for DDP-REG, $\lambda_{1,k}=0$ (if $\lambda_{1,k} \neq 0$, we get a sequence of approximate upper bounds, which, as we have seen, converges almost surely to the optimal value of the problem).
 The lower bound $Lb$ corresponds to the lower end of a 95\%-one-sided confidence interval on the optimal value for $N=500$ policy realizations, see \cite{shapsddp} for a detailed discussion on this stopping criterion.
 Risk averse SDDP was terminated after a fixed number of iterations ($ = 50 $).\\